14 Uncertainty

 \[ \text{Var}\left [\log(\hat{\beta}_2)\right ] \approx \text{Var} \left [\log(\beta_2) + \frac{1}{\beta_2}(\hat{\beta}_2 - \beta_2)\right ] \tag{14.3}\]

 This linearized approximation of the variance is useful, because it allows further simplification.
-First, we know that the variance of a constant \(\beta_2\) is zero, which implies that some of the terms in Equation 14.3 can drop out.
-Second, we can apply the scaling property of variances2 to rewrite the expression as
+First, we know that the variance of a constant like \(\beta_2\) is zero, which means that some of the terms in Equation 14.3 can drop out.
+Second, we can apply the scaling property of variances3 to rewrite the expression as

 \[ \text{Var}\left [\log(\hat{\beta}_2)\right ] \approx \frac{1}{\beta_2^2}\text{Var} \left [\hat{\beta}_2\right ] \tag{14.4}\]